cheeweeng/Data-Preparation-Power-Query-Visualization-Power-BI-/index.md

 <img width="567" height="322" alt="Image" src="https://github.com/user-attachments/assets/10b93fad-bc81-47c6-8563-9a043aff3965" />

-The above simple dashboard shows the total customer counts, the overall churn and visualised the Churn rate in percentage by Customer Segment.
+The above simple non-interactive dashboard shows the total customer counts, the overall churn and visualised the Churn rate in percentage by Customer Segment.
 The chart shows that Churn rate is quite constant across the three segments with the high value total purchases having a slightly higher churn rate.

 Next, we will build a churn prediction model in KNIME in the second and last part of the project.